 An industrial robot serves little purpose without robotic end-of-arm-tooling (EOAT).
-EOAT attaches to the wrist of an industrial robot (J6 axis for FANUC robots; T axis for Motoman robots).
+EOAT attaches to the wrist of an industrial robot (J6 axis for FANUC robots; T axis for Motoman robots) and provides the connection between the robot and the product.
 Selecting and building the correct EOAT is paramount to the success of automating the industrial application.

 RobotWorx manufactures and includes many robotic end-of-arm-tooling for many of the industrial robots we sell.
-For help choosing the right EOAT and industrial robot arm, contact the experts at RobotWorx by calling 740-251-4312.
+For help choosing the right EOAT and industrial robot arm, contact the experts at RobotWorx by contacting them online or calling 740-251-4312.